A consolidated and accessible security proof for finite-size decoy-state quantum key distribution

 The goal of a quantum key distribution protocol is to establish a shared random key known only to Alice and Bob.
 This is achieved by making use of the laws of quantum mechanics combined with classical information theory and cryptography.

 This section aims at defining the security of the protocol and is structured as follows.
-First, we introduce the concept of information-theoretic security in Sec.~\ref{sec:information-theoretic_security}.
+First, we introduce the concept of information-theoretic security in Sec.~\ref{sec:information-theoretic_security} and state the assumptions of quantum key distribution, underlying all further analyses, in Sec.~\ref{sec:assumptions_of_qkd}.
 Using the trace distance defined in Sec.~\ref{sec:theoretical_background_density_distance}, we are then able to define the secrecy, correctness and security of the protocol in Sec.~\ref{sec:security_parameters} in terms of so-called $\epsilon$-parameters.
 We will introduce these parameter constructively starting out with the general definition of security.
 The secrecy parameter is then expanded in terms of the decoy concentration inequalities holding and failing in Sec.~\ref{sec:expansion_secrecy_ci}.
-The assumptions of quantum key distribution, underlying all further analyses, are then stated in Sec.~\ref{sec:assumptions_of_qkd}.
 Finally, the concept of composable security is introduced in Sec.~\ref{sec:composable_security} and the one-time pad discussed in Sec~\ref{sec:one-time-pad} as an information-theoretically secure cryptographic primitive for message encryption.